xilyflob/Divergence-Meter-0/README.md

 # Build Log
 Avalible on [Imgur](https://imgur.com/a/QL4b4lS), maybe one day I will make a website for better layout and such.

-# Current Status 2/19/22
+# Current Status 5/22/22
 I continue to have issues communicating over the I2C bus to the RTC chip, admitadly I have not really looked into it much yet.
-I decided to "ignore" the issue for now as I am guessing it is a software issue.
+I plan to diagnose and solve this issue next.

-I made a breakout board for the HV5623 and was able to communicate with it and control a nixie (albiet in a somewhat manual way) after I fixed a really dumb software bug that I had made for myself.
-I am now working with PCBWay to get the boards manufactured.
-I made the critical mistake of not buying all the driver chips beforehand and now there are precicely 0 newly manufactured ones around.
-PCBWay has found several that were made in 2018 though.
+I have managed full communication with my HV5623 breakout board so good to go there.
+Now for the bad news.
+After I last updated this PCBWay contacted me and corrected an earlier assertion that they had the HV5623 chips.
+Despite my best efforts there does not seem to be any avalible anywhere on Earth.
+Thus untill Microchip makes more or I find a suitable alternative I'm kinda dead in the water.
+If you know of a source or a alternative PLEASE let me know.

-Oh and for resistanse values I went with the same values as Tom did after my testing, they seemed just fine.
+I went through all the nixie tubes and made sure they all worked.
+Two had one of the decimal points fall off and are now rattling around inside but other than that they are all great.

 # Background
 Full disclosure time, I have zero formal training in coding or electrical engineering, I am actually a machinist (I guess that makes me qualified to fab the actual box though).
 On top of this, this is my first time doing any assembly reading, C coding, coding for microchips, or circuit board design.
 If I make a mistake that you see, PLEASE tell me.